nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design considerations

-* One design consideration involoved multiple tasks to be marked/unmarked by adding a space before inputting the index of another task to be marked or unmarked.
-However, it could result in users forgetting to input spaces when inputting indexes of multiple tasks, leading to unintended tasks being marked/unmarked.
+* One design consideration involoved marking/unmarking multiple tasks by adding a space before inputting the index of another task.
+However, users could forget to input spaces when inputting indexes of multiple tasks, leading to unintended tasks being marked/unmarked.
+This was considered to be an acceptable trade-off as users would be completing tasks one at a time most of the time, so a mass mark/unmark feature is a nice-to-have one.

 ### \[Proposed\] Undo/redo feature